 International ENERGY GLOBE Awards/World Award:

 The international ENERGY GLOBE Award distinguishes the best projects in the five categories earth, fire, water, air and youth.
-The 1st prize in each category is endowed with 10.000 Euro.

 By audience and/or online voting the ENERGY GLOBE World Award winner is selected from among the five category winners.